Going Solar in New York State: Pros, Cons, and Incentives

 NYC real property tax abatement program

-Finally, in New York City, there is a real property tax abatement program for grid-connected solar systems put in place before January 1, 2024.
+Finally, in New York City, there is a real property tax abatement program for grid-connected solar and battery systems, which was recently extended through 2034.

 A property tax abatement reduces the amount of property tax you owe over a period of time.
-The New York City solar tax abatement is worth 5% of the installed price (after the NYSERDA incentive is applied) over 4 years.
+For systems placed in service in 2024 and beyond, the New York City solar tax abatement is worth 7.5% of the installed price (after the NYSERDA incentive is applied) over 4 years.

 Here’s how that looks on our 7.6 kW system with a contract price of $28,884.

 The maximum abatement is $62,500 per year and cannot exceed your annual property tax liability.

 Net metering in New York State

 One of the things that makes going solar in New York State worthwhile is net metering.

 Net metering is a policy that allows you to earn credits for putting your excess solar production back into the grid during the day.
 These credits can be used to offset the cost of using grid electricity when your solar panels aren’t producing at night or in the winter.

 Simply put: Unless you have battery storage, net metering makes residential solar viable even though it’s an intermittent energy source.